Betterment vs Fidelity, for 2026

 How Many Clients Do Betterment and Fidelity Have?

-Both Betterment and Fidelity are well established with their client base.
-It is important to work with an online broker that is professional and one of the easiest ways of establishing this is by knowing how many clients they already work with.
+Both Betterment and Fidelity are well known and trusted.
+It is important to work with an online broker you can trust and one of the most simple ways of establishing this is by knowing how many clients they already work with.

-Below you will find details of how many clients Betterment and Fidelity have
+Below you will find details of how many users Betterment and Fidelity have

 |